simonmichael/hledger/hledger/Hledger/Cli/Commands/Print.md

 - [`--infer-costs or --infer-equity`](#equity-conversion-postings) can generate too-complex redundant costs.
 - Because print always shows transactions in date order, balance assertions involving non-date-ordered transactions (and same-day postings) could be disrupted.

+Also, printing a subset of journal entries can disrupt validation of balance assertions or lot entries.
+And print does not reproduce directives; this too can break lot entries.
+To suppress errors from these, we often use the `-I` flag (short for `--ignore-assertions --ignore-lots`.
+So any time you are reading from standard input with `-f-`, consider adding `-I` also.

 ### print, other features